0TH0N/project-lvl4-s391/README.md

 This is my final project for "Frontend developer" course in Hexlet.

-It's very simple chat how slack made with next frameworks and libries:
+It's very simple chat how slack made with next frameworks and libraries:

 1) React.